 Redefining Rest With Psoriatic Arthritis

-Psoriatic Arthritis, two words that for most of us have changed the way we live our daily lives.
+Psoriatic arthritis is two words that, for most of us, have changed how we live our daily lives.
 We have made adaptations and sacrifices by the dozen to be able to live a life that is more comfortable.